twitchlib

 Install-Package TwitchLib

-TwitchLib is divided into various modules, each of which allows you to connect to one of the Twitch services. modules
+TwitchLib is divided into several modules, each of which allows connection to one of Twitch’s services.

 • TwitchLib.Client